ElvisWang2010/WROFE-2025/README.md

 right_area = cv2.countNonZero(right_crop)
 ```

 The purpose of this code is the generate us 3 pieces of information: amount of black pixels in the left roi, the amount of black pixels in the right roi, and the number of orange pixels in the orange roi.
-We can then use this information to steer our robot.
+We can then use this information to steer our robot and count turns.

 ### PD Steering
 Most of the time, the robot will be in a straight section where it will use PD steering to avoid walls.
 PD steering is a system used to correct the robot's movements so that it is centered between the two walls.